claudiologiudice/Elixir_training_course/reditoolsdnarna.md

 <ul>
 <li>The main procedure begins with the download of RNAseq and WGS data in the standard fastq
-format and the subsequent preprocessing to improve their global quality and ensure that input raw data are not biased.
-To this aim, collected reads are inspected using FASTQC (https://github.com/s-andrews/FastQC) to perform some quality control checks and cleaned using FASTP to remove read regions of low quality or potential adaptor sequences or poly(A)-tails (or long terminal homopolymeric stretches).</li>
+format and the subsequent preprocessing to improve their global quality and ensure that input raw data are not biased.</li>
+<li>To this aim, collected reads are inspected using
+FASTQC (https://github.com/s-andrews/FastQC) to perform some quality control checks and cleaned using FASTP to remove read regions of low quality or potential adaptor sequences or poly(A)-tails (or long terminal homopolymeric stretches).</li>
+<li>Next, cleaned reads are aligned onto the reference genom.
+While RNAseq reads
+are mapped using STAR, an ultrafast splice-aware software, WGS reads are aligned using BWA, which does not take into account the spliced nature of reads.</li>
 </ul>

 </p>